Nirmalananda Swamiji: Early life and education

+After completing his engineering, Swamiji worked as a scientist at Central Water and Power Research Station in Pune but chose instead to volunteer as a teacher at a blind school in Ramanagar district, Karnataka.
+In 1998, at the age of 29, he renounced worldly life and took Sanyas (monastic vows) under the guidance of his guru, Jagadguru Sri Sri Sri Dr. Balagangadharanatha Mahaswamiji.

 Leadership in education

 As chancellor of Adichunchanagiri University and president of the Sri Adichunchanagiri Shikshana Trust, Nirmalananda oversees a network of over 500 educational institutions.
 His leadership has focused on expanding educational access, especially for disadvantaged individuals and communities.

 In 2013 he led the establishment of Samvit, a residential school that provides free education to students from underprivileged backgrounds, integrating academic learning with spiritual and ethical values.
 Nirmalananda also had a role in establishing Adichunchanagiri University.

 Public engagements

 Nirmalananda has spoken on the connection between spirituality and modern science.

 He has also engaged with social issues, including discussions on community reservations in Karnataka, and has met with political leaders including Prime Minister Narendra Modi.
 He has participated in community events like the Udyami Vokkaliga entrepreneurs meet.